 The “ME” stuff

 “I was one of those kids that sat by the radio at night with a tape recorder to make my own playlists on cassettes.
 When depression overtook me, I fell in with some people who set me back and I found myself homeless.
 The music still played in my head.
 For a while it was my only companion that spoke kindly to me.
 I found my way back and spent months in a hospital to get on my feet.

 It was then I noticed the music in my head began to change.
 Later, I became a music therapist and it’s been a great ride using the companion most people have as a companion to heal and make aware of their own potential.”

 For those that want to know the numbers:

-He graduated from Sam Houston State University in 1993 as a music therapist and has served in psych in a variety of populations and all age groups including Veteran’s hospitals, medical and psychiatric hospitals, head trauma units, nursing homes, public schools and day treatment centers.
+He graduated from Sam Houston State University in 1993 as a music therapist and has served in psych in a variety of populations and all age groups including Veteran’s hospitals, post-surgical rehab, medical and psychiatric hospitals, head trauma units, nursing homes, public schools and day treatment centers.
 Included in his practice, Ivor applies the power of Music Therapy, using drums, percussion, guitar, voice and digital media to teach, apply and heal.

 Also, he has applied these years of experience in psychiatric care to become a Certified Life Coach.
 Using a curriculum developed by Dr. Larry Gilliam, Ed.D., Ph.D., L.P.C.-S., L.C.P.C., C.S.C., founder of Dayspring Counseling, where he has been certified and contracts to see patients on an individual and group setting.

-He’s married over 20 years to his wife, Kristina who home schools four noisy children.
+He’s married over 20 years to his wife, Kristina who also contracts as a music therapist and home schools four noisy children.